-In this guide, we’ll introduce important concepts that you should know before sending SMS internationally.
-Awareness of these concepts will help you determine your use case before you begin building with Twilio.
+In this guide, we’ll introduce concepts important to sending SMS messages internationally.
+These concepts will help you define your use case before you begin building them with Twilio.

-If you already have your use case in mind, you can check the country-specific guidelines for the places in which you intend to send SMS with Twilio.
+If you already have a use case in mind, check the country-specific guidelines for those countries to which you want to send SMS messages with Twilio.

-Wireless carriers treat Person-to-Person (P2P) and Application-to-Person (A2P) traffic differently in terms of the type and volume of traffic allowed.
-It is important to know in advance which type of messages you will be sending to avoid carrier filtering.
+Wireless carriers treat A2P and P2P traffic differently, both in terms of the type of content and the volume of traffic allowed.
+To avoid carrier filtering for your use case, you should know in advance which type of messages you will send.

-A2P messaging is used for one-way SMS where the sender does not expect the recipient to reply.
-Common examples of A2P messaging are marketing messages, 2-Factor Authentication (2FA), and appointment reminders.
+- A2P messaging is used for one-way SMS messages; the sender does not expect the recipient to reply.
+Common examples of A2P messaging are marketing messages, 2-factor authentication (2FA), and appointment reminders.

-P2P messaging happens when two or more people are speaking back-and-forth to one another over SMS.
-Common examples of P2P messaging include customer service messages, texting with a rideshare driver, and communicating with a food delivery courier about the status of an order.
+- P2P messaging is used by two or more people to communicate back and forth.
+Common examples of P2P messaging include customer service messages, texting with a rideshare driver, or communicating with a food delivery courier about the status of an order.

-The characters and length of your message determine the number of message segments that Twilio sends to the various wireless carriers.
-Because Twilio bills per message segment, this can affect your pricing.
+The characters and length of your message determine the number of message segments Twilio sends to the various wireless carriers.
+Because Twilio bills per message segment, thes factors can affect your pricing.

-If you include any non-GSM-7 characters in your message body, Twilio will automatically fall back to the UCS-2 encoding.
-This will limit message bodies to 70 characters each.
+If you include any non-GSM-7 characters in your message body, Twilio will automatically fall back to the UCS-2 encoding, which limits message bodies to 70 characters each.

 In concatenated SMS, long SMS messages are sent as smaller messages and recombined upon receipt.
 This is a common workaround to message character limits.

-Twilio splits long SMS messages (>160 GSM characters, >70 UCS-2 characters) into separate SMS messages segments and then reassembles them on delivery using User Data Headers.
-These headers take 6 bytes per message, leaving only 67 characters for UCS-2 encoded messages or 153 for GSM-7 encoded messages.
+Twilio splits long SMS messages (>160 GSM characters, >70 UCS-2 characters) into separate SMS message segments and then reassembles them on delivery using user data headers.
+These headers take 6 bytes per message, leaving 67 characters for UCS-2 encoded messages or 153 for GSM-7 encoded messages.

-- Look at the SMS pricing for the countries in which you intend to send messages
+- Look at SMS pricing for the countries in which you plan to send messages.

-- Consider sending SMS with a Twilio Messaging Service and Copilot to take advantage of the SmartEncoding feature
+- Consider sending SMS messages with a Twilio Messaging Service to take advantage of the SmartEncoding feature.

 Only the United States and Canada currently support MMS (Multimedia Messaging Service) messages.
-However, Twilio's MMS Converter feature (enabled by default) will automatically convert MMS to SMS when sent to destinations that don't support MMS.
-These SMS will contain a link in the body to let your recipient access the media.
+However, Twilio's MMS Converter feature (enabled by default) automatically converts MMS to SMS when sent to destinations that don't support MMS.
+These SMS messages will contain a link in the body to let your recipient access the media.

-Each country may have its own specific guidelines and best practices for sending SMS, and this can affect how your messages arrive and how you should build with Twilio.
+Each country may have its own specific guidelines and best practices for sending SMS messages, which may affect how your messages arrive and how you should build with Twilio.

-For example, France and India limit the times during which you can send promotional or marketing messages and require opt-in from message recipients.
+For example, France and India limit the times during which you can send promotional or marketing messages, and they require opt-in from message recipients.
 Carriers in other countries, such as Japan and Saudi Arabia, will filter out gambling-related or objectionable content.

 Country-specific regulations affect whether the sender identity can and should be sent in a certain format.
 Sender identities vary in throughput capability, type of content that can be sent, and pricing.